 From its initial codification in the late-1800s, the intent to combat discriminatory state action through the civil rights acts has been slowly eroded.
-At times, the intent to destroy the efficacy of the acts was explicit.271 For most of history, though, the acts' degradation was implicit,272 and done under the guise of federalism.273 Even the Court's liberal Justices-those lauded as staunch and steadfast civil rights activists-were plagued by their own shared white-supremacist world view.
-Justice Harlan, for example, dubbed the Court's "great dissenter" for his refusal to overtly strip the civil rights acts of their intended focus, owned slaves and denounced the
+At times, the intent to destroy the efficacy of the acts was explicit.
+For most of history, though, the acts' degradation were implicit, and done under the guise of federalism.
+Even the Court's liberal Justices-those lauded as staunch and steadfast civil rights